jkrilov/TerraformAzureActionTemplate/terraform/README.md

 # Terraform Docs

 We're using a github action to automatically run Terraform Docs each time a pull request is created.
-This will keep our Terraform documentation up-to-date as well build out our environemnt(s).
+This will keep our Terraform documentation up-to-date as we build out our environemnt(s).

 <!-- BEGIN_TF_DOCS -->
 ## Requirements